MR-DR01D/WeatherPi_TFT/README.md

     "RELOAD": 30
   },
 ```
-* the `UPDATE` timer defines how often the API will be called in seconds - 7min will give you enough API calls over the day
+* the `UPDATE` timer defines how often the API will be called in seconds - with Open-Meteo you can set this much lower if needed (no rate limits!)
-* `RELOAD` defines who often the information on the display will be updated
+* `RELOAD` defines how often the information on the display will be updated

 ### theme file and theme options
 set your theme file [darcula.theme, light.theme or example.theme] in `config.json`